amosproj/amos2021ss07-bike-nest/Backend/README.md

 ## Building

 As explained in General, the docker container is built by copying the application jar into the container filesystem.
 This means before building the container, you have to make sure that the Spring Project has been built using gradle.

+You can build all of the Backend Projects by executing
+- `gradlew bootJar jar`
-Do this for each service:
+    - Builds the jar files for each subproject

+Or if you want to build the jar of a service manually:
 - Navigate to the service folder
-- Execute `gradlew build` to build the application (you need a JDK Version 11 for this)
+- Execute `gradlew build`

-Now navigate to the folder `Backend` and
+To build the docker containers you have to execute
-- Execute `docker-compose build` to build all the docker containers
+- `docker-compose build` to build in release mode
-- or Execute `docker-compose -f docker-compose-debug.yml build` to build debuggable docker containers.
+- `docker-compose -f docker-compose-debug.yml build` to build in debug mode

 All docker containers are successfully built now and are ready to be executed.